 CNP's access to very large banking networks is positive for the group's market position but we also consider the concentrated distribution strategy on a few third-party banking partners as the group's main credit challenge.
-In 2019, 45% of the group's premiums were sourced from BPCE and La Banque Postale's networks in France, and 20% from Caixa Economica Federal's networks in Brazil (46% and 21% respectively in Q1 2020).
+In the first half of 2020, 42% of the group's premiums were sourced from BPCE and La Banque Postale's networks in France, and 19% from Caixa Economica Federal's networks in Brazil.